Informed Consent: Substance and Signature

 Every physician should develop his or her own style and system for the informed consent process, making it easier to avoid omissions and—more importantly—ensuring consistency of application.

 Do not speed through the process.
 Give the patient and the family time to absorb and comprehend the information.
 Preprinted materials are extremely helpful for patient understanding and will serve as a trigger for other questions.

-Assessing the patient’s level of understanding is the step just before documenting the process.
+Assess the patient’s level of understanding just before documenting the process.
 One way of doing this is to ask the patient to repeat back to you his or her understanding of the information you have communicated.
 This will increase the likelihood that you will be able to manage the patient’s expectations effectively.